hellospiral/filtering_project/README.md

 switch to *AND* filtering.
 Be mindful of implementing this in the UI such that an average user (who may have never heard of this AND/OR distinction) will be able to understand what the toggling means.

-3. We often need to be able to export lists of organizations to data processing services or clients.
-Create a rake task that generates a CSV of Organizations (and all of their attributes), with the option to use an argument passed to the rake task to filter the list of organizations included in the CSV by a single eligibility.
-Think about what objects you need to achieve this, and what objects you may want to reuse from other parts of the codebase to accomplish this filtering.

-4. We want to make this app presentable to users.
+3. We want to make this app presentable to users.
 Please write semantic HTML and CSS to make the index page match `index-mockup.png`.
-Afterwards, improve the UI of the organizations show page using the styles you've created for the index page – you have more autonomy here, and we're simply looking for consistency with the index page's UI.
+Afterwards, improve the UI of the organizations show page using the styles you've created for the index page.
+You have more autonomy with the show page, but please do your best to accurately reproduce the index view.
 Please reference "Mockup Details" below for more information.

 ## Mockup Details
 For this part of the challenge, we want to see your ability to accurately reproduce details from a mockup, infer how other views should look based on the provided mockup, and degrade the UI to mobile without explicit mockups for mobile.
 You can use your best judgement for any aspect of the mockup not shown – hover states and responsive mobile views come to mind.

 #### Fonts
 The only font used is San Fransisco with various weights.
 Please use this font and specify any other native fallback fonts that you think are appropriate.

 ## Dev Setup
 Complete the following to get the existing application up and running.